What is a

 Our longer FAQ tackles more detailed questions about risk and cost-savings, the relationship between the public bank, private lenders, and quasi-publics, the advantages of establishing a state bank as opposed to a loan fund, and how current legislation differs from previous bills.

-We welcome your help in establishing a Massachusetts public bank!
-Contact us to see how you can support this effort.
+We welcome your help in establishing a Massachusetts public bank.
+You can support the campaign by…

 Join our supporters!
 To endorse S.665/H.1223 and the creation of a public bank for Massachusetts, please fill out this form.